dendriel/rozsa-template-processor/README.md

 # TODO

+- WIP - filter transformation.
+Test with objects and add testing scenarios.

 - Handle conditions with combined expressions such as
   - IF x AND y AND z THEN ...
   - IF x OR y OR z THEN ...